 Herb gardening has become one of my favorite hobbies and this year I’m growing over 25 different types of herbs!
 There’s nothing better than a backyard garden full of fragrant edible plants.
-Now that it’s harvest season I’ve been researching ways to use them.
+Now that it’s harvest season, I’ve been researching ways to use them.
 I mainly use fresh herbs in cooking.
 Last year I made up a batch of yummy oregano pesto.
-I plan to make my own herbal vinegar and infused olive oils this year, and of course I made a gorgeous culinary herb wreath.
+I also made my own herbal vinegar, and of course I made this gorgeous culinary herb wreath.

 Herbs to Choose

 You can use a wide variety of herb stems, flowers and leaves to make your wreath.
 I found it’s best to use woody-stemmed herbs (like rosemary, sage, and lavender) because they tend to hold their shape once dry.
 But feel free to experiment with soft-stemmed herbs like mint and lemon balm too.
 I found some beautiful basil wreaths on Pinterest!
 And don’t forget to add a touch of color by adding herbal flowers such as chive or fennel blossoms!

 Culinary Wreath: Create a snip-as-you-cook wreath to hang in your kitchen.
 Culinary herbs to include are rosemary, thyme, oregano, marjoram, parsley, and chives.

 Gather your supplies and choose an herb to become the base of your wreath.
 I chose rosemary.
-Using twist ties and/or floral wire begin covering your wreath base.
+Using twist ties and/or floral wire, begin covering your wreath base.
 Be patient with this process.
-It seemed to take me longer to do this than I had originally anticipated.
+It took me longer to do this than I had originally anticipated.